 What is bloating?

-When you’re bloated, your stomach or abdomen may feel full and uncomfortable, or even have pain.
+When you’re bloated, your stomach or abdomen can feel full and uncomfortable, or even painful.

 This bloating happens when your gastrointestinal tract contains too much gas or air.
-However, there can be several causes for feeling bloated, so it’s essential to diagnose the causes of your bloating and find out why it’s happening to you.
+Bloating can be mild, or more severe, and may present as:

 - Feeling very full and uncomfortable